teknotus/libmaple/docs/source/unix-toolchain.rst

 where you put the toolchain, make sure to preserve its internal directory layout, as the binaries make relative path calls and references.

+After you're done, you'll probably want to update your shell startup script so :file:`~/libmaple/arm/bin` stays in your ``PATH``.

 .. _toolchain-udev: